unseemly/unseemly.github.io/index.md

 But that's the wrong comparison; it puts assembly language on an unearned pedestal.
-If you're a programmer in some language, you can already write a [transpiler] to that language (instead of assembly), if you were willing to spend a month or two mucking around with strings.
+If you're a programmer in some language, you can already write a [transpiler] to that language (instead of assembly), if you're willing to spend a month or two mucking around with strings.
-(A transpiler is a compiler written by someone who wanted to use it for something, rather than to keep working on it forever.)
+(A "transpiler" is a compiler written by someone who wanted to use it for something, rather than to keep working on it forever.)

 [transpiler]: http://composition.al/blog/2017/07/31/my-first-fifteen-compilers/

 Unseemly doesn't exist to make writing compilers *easier*; it's already not that hard.
-Unseemly makes it less tedious (with type-safe syntax quotation), and gives you more of the goodies (parse errors, type errors) that you shouldn't have to reimplement.
+Unseemly makes it less tedious (with type-safe syntax quotation), and gives you more of the goodies (type checking, pattern-matching) that you shouldn't have to reimplement.
 Like, in order to implement Unseemly,
  I needed to write a fairly complicated typechecker.
 I'm not an expert in types, so I just copied the rules out of [the brick wall book].
-No reason not to, really.
+Now I'm a non-expert with a typechecker, and with Unseemly, you can be, too!
+(Unless you are an expert in types, in which case I could use your help sorting out some details...)

 [the brick wall book]: https://www.cis.upenn.edu/~bcpierce/tapl/